kaelig/moniteur/README.md

 }
 ```

-Note: `moniteur` will load .moniteur.json file in your home directory
+Note: `moniteur` will load `.moniteur.json` file in your home directory
-and the current directory.
+or the current directory.

 ### Development